 Under his employment agreement, Mr. Topol or Tritium Technologies, LLC may terminate Mr. Topol's employment at any time, without any advance notice, for any reason or no reason at all.
-If Mr. Topol's employment is terminated by Tritium Technologies, LLC for cause (including any material misconduct in the discharge of his duties; conviction of certain crimes; material breach of the employment agreement; wilful failure to implement or follow lawful and reasonable policy or directive of the chief executive officer or the Board;

-misfeasance or malfeasance; or his violation of company policy or procedure which is materially injurious to the company) then he will be paid all compensation to which he is entitled up until the date of his termination.
-If Mr. Topol's employment is terminated by Tritium Technologies, LLC without cause or he resigns due to a material reduction in his title, responsibilities or salary or he no longer reports to the chief executive officer, Mr. Topol will be entitled to receive continued payment of his base salary for 6 months (less any applicable withholdings and any remuneration paid during that period due to employment or self-employment), payment of his short term incentive for the prior completed calendar year (less applicable withholdings), payment of his short term incentive for the calendar year during which his employment is terminated on a pro rata basis (less applicable withholdings) and, if Mr. Topol's employment is terminated following August 10, 2024, an acceleration of his long term incentives on a pro rata basis.
-Mr. Topol's employment will terminate automatically if he dies or becomes disabled and he (or his estate) will be entitled to receive payment of his short term incentive for the prior completed calendar year during which his employment is terminated on a pro rata basis (less applicable withholdings) and payment of his short term incentive for the calendar year during which his employment is terminated on a pro rata basis (less applicable withholdings).
-Mr. Topol may terminate his employment by giving Tritium Technologies, LLC 90 days' notice.
+If Mr. Topol's employment is terminated by Tritium Technologies, LLC for cause (including any material misconduct in the discharge of his duties; conviction of certain crimes; material breach of the employment agreement; wilful failure to implement or follow lawful and reasonable policy or directive of the chief executive officer or the Board; misfeasance or malfeasance; or his violation of company policy or procedure which is materially injurious to the company) then he will be paid all compensation to which he is entitled up until the date of his termination.
+If Mr. Topol's employment is terminated by Tritium Technologies, LLC without cause or he resigns due to a material reduction in his title, responsibilities or salary or he no longer reports to the chief executive officer, Mr. Topol will be entitled to receive continued payment of his base salary for 6 months (less any applicable withholdings and any remuneration paid during that period due to employment or self-employment), payment of his short term incentive for the prior completed calendar year (less applicable withholdings) and, if Mr. Topol's employment is terminated following August 10, 2024, an acceleration of his long term incentives on a pro rata basis.
+Mr. Topol's employment will terminate automatically if he dies or becomes disabled and he (or his estate) will be entitled to receive payment of his short term incentive for the prior completed calendar year (less applicable withholdings) and, if Mr. Topol's employment is terminated following August 10, 2024, an acceleration of his long term incentive for the calendar year during which his employment is terminated to receive payment of his short term incentive for the prior completed calendar year (less applicable withholdings) and payment of his short term incentive for the calendar year (less applicable withholdin